SyntropyDev/SyntropyDev.github.io/_posts/2014-08-04-so-you-have-an-app-idea-part-1.md

 layout: post
 title:  "So You Have an App Idea?
 Part 1"
 subtitle: "What to do with your next great idea."
-date:   2014-08-04 10:30:15
+quote: "He that would perfect his work must first sharpen his tools."
+source: "Confucius"
 tags: apps lean startup idea series
 ---

-> "He that would perfect his work must first sharpen his tools."
-> <br>&mdash; Confucius

 The flash of inspiration has struck.
 You've found your great idea for an app or website.
 Now what?
 Over the course of our 3-part "So You Have an App Idea" series we'll cover how to evaluate, implement, and learn from your ideas to help you build the next great thing.
 First up: how to evaluate and refine your idea.